Requirements for metering water use

 Special circumstances

-- Large water diversions of one cubic foot per second (cfs) or greater are required to meter and report their diversions to us.
+Users diverting one cubic foot per second (cfs) or greater must meter and report their water use.

-- Smaller diversions must meter and retain the data for the most recent five years, and make it available to us on request.
+Users diverting less than one cfs must meter and record water use for the most recent five years and make the record available upon request.

-Note: In 1994, the court ordered Yakima, Tieton, and Naches rivers' mainstem water users who divert one cubic foot per second or more to install and maintain measuring devices, to report their use to the U.S. Bureau of Reclamation, and to notify the Bureau in advance of any adjustments to their diversion rates.
-Those requirements remain in place and are not changed by this order.
+Note: The Yakima adjudication metering order doesn’t change requirements in a 1994 court order issued to mainstem water users who divert one cubic foot per second or more from the Yakima, Tieton, or Naches River.
+The 1994 order required users to install and maintain measuring devices, to report their use to the U.S. Bureau of Reclamation (BOR), and to notify the BOR in advance of any changes to their diversion rates.

 Office of Columbia River — The Legislature directs us to collect and publish metering data from water users who divert or withdraw water from the Columbia River corridor.
 The Columbia River corridor consists of the Columbia River from Bonneville Dam to the Canadian border, the Snake River up to Lower Monumental Dam, and any use within a mile of each bank of these river reaches.